antonidag/myblog/content/en/posts/logic-app-multipart-form-data/index.md

 ## Multipart/form-data with Logic Apps
-Now we pretty much know a bunch of things, but how does it work within Logic Apps?
-Logic Apps likes to talks in JSON, which can make things a bit confusing but let's break it down.
+How does it work with Logic Apps?
+Logic Apps primarily talks in `json`, which can make things a bit confusing.
+Let’s break it down.

 ### Read the data 👀
 Created a simple HTTP trigger workflow using Logic App Standard.
 If we post the same request describe in the section [What is multipart/form-data?](#what-is-multipartform-data) but now we instead call this workflow and look in trigger output, you will have something similar to this: